Daily Diary

 After arriving at Langtree I checked both the bikes over only to find I have a front wheel puncture plus 2 broken spokes on the rear wheel.
 David dumped some of his gear here to lighten the load as an old leg injury was starting to flare up.
 Thanks to Rita and Syl for putting us up today, and not forgetting Jake (who had a PS2, so I didn't see David for most of the evening).

-Todays mileage: 52.89 miles 34 mph max
+Todays mileage: 52.89 miles 34 mph max speed

 Day 3 - 12/9/05 Langtree - Wiveliscombe